BenWiederhake/splaycompress/README.md

 ## Install

-This software isn't ready for widespread use just yet.
+This software isn't ready yet for widespread use.
 However, it's less than 1000 lines of code, it's MIT licensed, so you could just copy it.

 I might make it available through crates.io if there is any demand.